-The Executive Committee shall appoint one of its members as Chair, who shall also act as President of the Association, a Vice-Chair, a Secretary and a Treasurer.
+The Executive Committee shall appoint one of its members as Chair, who shall also act as President of the Association and a Vice-Chair.

 The Chair must be appointed with the agreement of the four members of the Executive Committee appointed by Collective Members.